shnparker/shnparker/README.md

 ### About myself

 - 💻&nbsp;&nbsp;I specialize in front-end and people-driven development.
-I’m the founder of some side projects I'm excited to announce soon!

 - 🌱&nbsp;&nbsp;I'm currently very passionate about mental health in the highly driven software development industry